 - Situate camera closer to subject

 - Lengthen focal length (can use a longer lens)

 Reading a shallow depth of field definition is helpful, but seeing what all that means visually might help solidify any lingering confusion.

+Now that we have a firm grasp of shallow depth of field, let's look at some examples from film and photography.
 Below are some best practices for achieving a small depth of field.